miyoko-shimura/miyoko-shimura/README.md

 👯 Interested in collaborations on blockchain projects.

-🤔 Seeking updates on blockchain tech, especially tokenization.
+😄 Seeking updates on blockchain tech, especially tokenization.

 💬 Ask me about data analysis, blockchain, digital marketing strategy.

 📫 Reach out on LinkedIn or via email at https://www.linkedin.com/in/miyoko-shimura/

-😄 Pronouns: She/Her

 ⚡ Fun fact: I build and manage websites, social media, and even an online cake shop featured in Japanese media.